cmsc330spring25/spring25/projects/project0/project0.md

       - Save and exit the file
     - Run `source ~/.profile` (or the file you just edited)
 5. Initialize OCaml
-    - We will be using OCaml version 4.14.X.
+    - We will be using OCaml version 5.3.0.
 Run `ocaml -version` to check which version is currently installed
-    - **If you are already on 4.14.X, you can skip to step #6**, if not, follow the instructions below
+    - **If you are already on 5.3.0, you can skip to step #6**, if not, follow the instructions below
-      - If you are on another version, run `opam switch create 4.14.0` (This may take a while.
+      - If you are on another version, run `opam switch create 5.3.0` (This may take a while.
 Please be patient)
-      - Run `echo 'eval $(opam env --switch=4.14.0)' >> ~/.bashrc`
+      - Run `echo 'eval $(opam env --switch=5.3.0)' >> ~/.bashrc`
       - **Restart** your shell
       - Ensure you are now on the correct version by running `ocaml -version`
 6. Install OCaml packages
-    - Run `opam install gradescope_submit ocamlfind ounit utop dune qcheck ocamlformat`
+    - Run `opam install gradescope_submit ocamlfind ounit utop dune qcheck ocamlformat ppx_deriving`
       - If you get the message "opam believes some required external dependencies are missing", select "Run apt-get to install them"
 7. Install Rust
     - Go to [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install) and run the installation command provided.
 Make sure you are running the WSL command provided, *not* downloading Rust for Windows.